‘General Hospital’ Spoilers Bombshell: ‘GH’ Best Kept Secret Leaked – Patient 6 Is Cassadine Assassin!

 Who is the real Jason?

 General Hospital spoilers show fans are split on who they want to be the “real” Jason and with them being twins, it’s even hard to figure out via DNA who’s who.
-It will be many months before it’s sorted out on which of the two Jasons grew up in Port Charles and which one was with Franco and his mom then was taken away – and where that kid has been all this time.
+It will be many months before it’s sorted out on which of the two Jasons grew up in Port Charles and which one was with Franco and his mom and taken away – and where that kid has been all this time.
 There is definitely a tale of two Jasons starting next week, but it will be a long wild road ahead.

 We love a good mystery!
 See if you agree with our theories on the identity of Patient 6 on @GeneralHospital —> https://t.co/IGGxv0sXXJ #GH pic.twitter.com/sFVnOM1Ixn